google-ai-edge/ai-edge-quantizer/ai_edge_quantizer/README.md

-*ODML Quantization Toolkit*
+*AI Edge Quantizer*

-A toolkit for advanced developers to quantize converted ODML models.
+A toolkit for advanced developers to quantize converted AI Edge models.
 It aims to facilitate advanced users to strive for optimal performance on resource demanding models (e.g., GenAI models).

-See go/odml-quantization-toolkit
+See go/ai-edge-quantizer